How To Start A Bat Colony – The Science & Prayer

 Ron Hines DVM PhD

 There was a time, when I lived in Sarasota Florida, that I kept bats.
-I had a captive colony of several hundred Egyptian fruit-eating bats.
+I maintained a government-confiscated colony of several hundred Egyptian fruit-eating bats behind tight barriers.
 But I also attempted to establish a colony of American (aka Mexican) freetail bats (Tadarida brasiliensis).
-There were large colonies of these bats in the attics of apartments all around Sarasota and Bradenton.
-I did not have long term success in moving them far from existing colonies.
-But I did make some observations that might be helpful to you.
+There were large colonies of these bats in the attics of apartments all around Sarasota, Bradenton and Port.
+Charlotte.
+I was quite successful in moving their colonies short distances from their current locations to eliminate human health hazards.
+But I did not have long term success in moving them far distances from their existing colonies.
+I did make some observations that might be helpful to you:

 Good bat house plans are available through Bat Conservation International in Austin, Texas BCI.
 An excellent publication, Fact Sheets ENY-272 & 268 on the subject is or was available from the University of Florida’s Cooperative Extension Service, Gainesville, FL, 32611.
 I generally make my bat houses from discarded 3/8” x 6” Florida cypress planks that I obtain free at a fencing company.
 They are rough-cut so the bats can scurry up them and need no preservatives.
 I line them with plastic lanai screen (screen-porch screen) that I staple onto the cypress.
 A screen or carpet “skirt” hangs below the bottom opening to assist the bats in entering.
 Be sure that the entrance crack is no wider than ¾ inch, or English sparrows will take up residence.
 I place them under the eves of existing buildings or on poles that are a minimum of 20’ tall.
 Others place them in trees but colony bats avoid areas that are cluttered with branches.